 From behind, Lucas was sucker-punched on the back of his head by a heavy blow from the biker student.
 The blow was so powerful that he was sent flying a few feet before he fell face-first onto the hard pavement.
-The students who weren't part of the angry mob were shocked.
-The biker student didn't strike Lucas with one of his fists - he actually disobeyed the school's rules and used his weapon of choice: a 50-ounce baseball bat made out of maple wood, the type of bat that is used in the major leagues' thanks to its density and sturdiness.
+All the students who weren't part of the angry mob were shocked.
+The biker student didn't strike Lucas with one of his fists - he actually disobeyed the school's rules and used his weapon of choice: a 50-ounce baseball bat made out of maple wood, the type of bat that is used in the major leagues thanks to its density and sturdiness.

 "Hmmph!
 You get what you deserve!"
 The biker student held his baseball bat horizontally behind his back, tapping his other shoulder with it.
-"Now then, how are we going to settle who among us gets that bronze rose?"
-He asked the others in the crowd who all began to ponder who should sweep Viola off her feet.
+"Now then, how are we going to settle who among us gets that bronze rose?" he asked the others in the crowd who all began to ponder who should sweep Viola off her feet.

 "That... really...
 HURT!"

 The crowd gasped in surprise as Lucas gradually pushed a hand and elevated himself off the ground while his other hand held his head.
 Despite the few indications of mishaps due to a mild concussion, he eventually managed to stand back up.
 His patience was put to the test.
 He snarled, baring his teeth on one side of his mouth as his hands balled into fists that he positioned in front of him to form a fighting stance.

 He seemed to be ready to retaliate, but to everyone's surprise, he started to slowly inhale then exhale instead.
 He was taking deep breaths to calm himself down and when he felt at peace, he relaxed and dropped his arms as he hid his teeth behind his lips.

 "Last chance, you guys.
 There are better ways to settle this."
 He tried to plead for a more peaceful solution...